isomerpages/moe-tmjc/_event-highlight-about-us/Term 4.md

 variant: tiptap
 description: ""
 ---
+<h3>Explore!
+Copenhagen 2024 Exchange</h3>
+<p>From 4 to 8 October, participants of the upcoming Explore!
+Copenhagen
+2024 trip had the pleasure of hosting students from Rysensteen Gymnasium, Denmark.
+Our students provided their Danish counterparts a first-hand experience of life in Singapore through a weekend homestay experience.</p>
+<p>On 7 October, as part of their trip’s anthropological focus, the Danish
+students and their local buddies participated in the Faithful Footprints Interfaith Heritage Learning Journey conducted by Humanity Matters to learn about Singapore’s rich multicultural heritage.
+The programme aimed to help participants understand Singapore's unique model of multiculturalism through experiential journeys to religious sites in the Bencoolen area where participants learnt stories of the contributions and collaborations of pioneer migrant and faith communities.
+Our Danish friends’ immersion into the Singaporean way of life culminated in their participation in the Student Leaders’ Congress organised by the College’s Student Leadership Committee.
+Danish students and TM student leaders broadened their perspectives through dialoguing and learning about the shared challenges of nation-building.
+A wonderful time of cross-cultural interaction and learning was had by all!</p>
+<p></p>
 <h3>SG Perspectives (Staff) with Permanent Secretary Mr Aubeck Kam</h3>
 <p>On 11 October, our teachers had the unique privilege of engaging Permanent
 Secretary (Home Affairs Development, and Social and Family Development)